Always be Two Steps Ahead of Your Enemy: Introduction

-This paper is organized as follows. \begin{itemize} \item In Section \ref{sec:impossible} we show that our model assumptions are necessary in order the solve the problem.
+The paper is organized as follows. \begin{itemize} \item In Section \ref{sec:debrun} we introduce the Linearized DeBruijn Swarm (LDS).
+This graph topology is based on the linearized DeBruijn Graph presented by Richa et al. \cite{DBLP:conf/sss/RichaSS11} and the concept of swarms used by Fiat et al.~\cite{FiatSY05} for the Chord overlay network. \item In Section \ref{sec:impossible} we show that our model assumptions are necessary in order the solve the problem.
 In particular, we show that any adversary can partition a network where nodes can join via nodes that themselves just joined one round ago.
-Further, we prove that our model requires the adversary to be at least $1$-late with regard to the topology. \item In Section \ref{sec:debrun} we introduce the Linearized DeBruijn Swarm (LDS).
-This graph topology is based on the linearized DeBruijn Graph presented by Richa et al. \cite{DBLP:conf/sss/RichaSS11} and the concept if swarms used by Fiat et al. for the Chord overlay network~\cite{FiatSY05}. \item In Section \ref{sec:routing} we present a routing algorithm for the LDS, which optimizes the congestion if we want guaranteed message delivery.
-In this section, we also define when a dynamic overlay is routable. \item Section \ref{sec:maintainer} contains this paper's main contribution, an algorithm that rearranges the graph topology such that it is completely rebuilt every $2$ rounds but still allows routing.
-The message complexity is $\mathcal{O}(\log^3{n})$ messages per node and round \emph{w.h.p}\footnote{Note that we do \emph{not} seek to optimize message complexity}. \end{itemize}
+Further, we prove that our model requires the adversary to be at least $1$-late with regard to the topology. \item In Section \ref{sec:routing} we present a routing algorithm for the LDS, which optimizes the congestion if we want guaranteed message delivery.
+In this section, we also define when a dynamic overlay is routable. \item Section \ref{sec:maintainer} we present our main contribution, an algorithm that rearranges the graph topology such that it is completely rebuilt every $2$ rounds but still allows routing.
+The message complexity is $O(\log^3{n})$ messages per node and round \emph{w.h.p}\footnote{Note that we do \emph{not} seek to optimize message complexity}. \end{itemize}